leandroFernandez94/raspApp/README.md

-# raspServer
+# raspApp
-basic node rest server to access home raspberry media files
+typescript-based node app that serves raspberry files to a react client Edit Add topics